 Scholar at Risk (SAR) Network SAR launched in June 2000, as an international network of higher education institutions dedicated to protecting threatened scholars, preventing attacks on higher education communities and promoting academic freedom worldwide.
-SAR protects scholars suffering grave threats to their lives, liberty and well-being, primarily by arranging positions of sanctuary at institutions in its network for those forced to flee.
-SAR is also developing a system for monitoring attacks on academic freedom and circulating monitoring reports to policymakers and the public.
+SAR protects scholars suffering grave threats to their lives, liberty and well-being, by arranging positions of sanctuary at institutions in its network for those forced to flee.
+SAR also monitors attacks on academic freedom and produces an annual ‘Free to Think’ Report.

 IIE Scholar Rescue Fund The Institute of International Education (IIE), a US independent not-for-profit organisation, launched the Scholar Rescue Fund (SRF) in 2002.
 SRF provides fellowships for established scholars whose lives and work are threatened in their home countries, to permit professors, researchers and public intellectuals to find temporary refuge at universities, colleges and research centres anywhere in the world.
 During the fellowship, conditions in a scholar’s home country may improve, permitting safe return; if this is not possible, the scholar may use the fellowship period to identify a longer-term opportunity.

-Pharmacy Schools Council (PhSC) Pharmacy was one of the most prevalent disciplines among our Fellows in 2014.
-Cara sought the support of members of the PhSC, which resulted in a number of Fellows receiving placements at more than ten pharmacy schools in the UK.
+Pharmacy Schools Council (PhSC) Pharmacy is one of the most prevalent disciplines among our Fellows.
+Cara is grateful for the support of members of the PhSC, which has resulted in Fellows receiving placements at more than ten pharmacy schools in the UK.

 “By seeing what happens in societies where universities and scholars are put at extreme risk, we come to better appreciate why we defend what we do and better recognise the warning signs of the erosion of those freedoms… without genuine academic freedom, our universities will not fulfil their core mission..."